calebabratton/altitude-apparel/README.md

   "When you're looking to expand your wardrobe with the hippest clothing around, we not only have the inventory but have made the process both easy & fun!" - Caleb Bratton, David Harbin, Mikka Tully

 ## How to Get Started ##
-  1. Navigate to the webapp
+  1. Navigate to the web-app
   2. Find your favorite piece of apparel
     * View available size, style & style-specific pictures
   3. Review the product-specific questions/answers